Luming-L/NGG/presentation.md

 Another picture discribes a similar scenario.
 Here, we look at B1 and B2 from the perspective of A, so there are gaps in B1 and B2.
 Here, we look at A from the perspective of B1 and B2, respectively, so there is a gap in A.
-#### Noisy regions
+#### Noisy regions - not
 The sequence is bad, but not bad enough to break all alignments.
 We replace the low-quality region with B read spanning it.

 The alignment can continue at the native error rate.
 The longer the read, the more likely it encounter errors.
+Long reads are very valuable and we should preserve them.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjM0NTIxOTMsLTU0MjI3NjcxMCwtMT
-YwNjA4ODY3NCwtMTI3MDc4MjU2NiwtMTU0MTUzMjE4OCwtMTYz
-MzI5OTEwNiwtMTc2NTkzMjQ4OCwtMTE0ODU4Njk5MiwtOTc3Mj
-Q2MDcsMjA3MTIwMzAyLC0xOTQ1NTYyMzI0LC0xMzU1ODE2MTc4
-LC0xMTIyOTU3MjI0LDE1OTEzNjI5MjBdfQ==
+eyJoaXN0b3J5IjpbMzgxODMyNzU2LC01NDIyNzY3MTAsLTE2MD
+YwODg2NzQsLTEyNzA3ODI1NjYsLTE1NDE1MzIxODgsLTE2MzMy
+OTkxMDYsLTE3NjU5MzI0ODgsLTExNDg1ODY5OTIsLTk3NzI0Nj
+A3LDIwNzEyMDMwMiwtMTk0NTU2MjMyNCwtMTM1NTgxNjE3OCwt
+MTEyMjk1NzIyNCwxNTkxMzYyOTIwXX0=
 -->